Get in the game, referees.

 SRP Group 1 (U16’s)

 The State Referee Program is targeted to junior referees currently involved at the Under 16 junior representative level.
-The Camp will be run in conjunction with the QSL youth league and QSL season.
-The focus for the camp will be on court education as well as involvement in NBL1 game nights with the referee crews.
+The Camp will be run in conjunction with the QSL Youth League and QSL season.
+The focus for the camp will be on court education as well as involvement in NBL1 North game nights with the referee crews.

 Eligibility